Twin Ports

 The area is home to two long bridges: the Richard I. Bong Memorial Bridge (carrying U.S. Route 2) and the John Blatnik Bridge (carrying Interstate 535 and U.S. Route 53).
 Each bridge reaches across more than 1.5 miles (2.5 km) across the mouth of the Saint Louis River.
 The Aerial Lift Bridge was constructed in 1905 and is on the National Register of Historic Places.
 It must be raised each time a vessel enters or leaves Duluth's harbor; the inlet on the Wisconsin side is not similarly obstructed.

-Together, the cities rank as the 19th-busiest port in the country overall (44.2 million short tons [40.1 million tonnes] per year) as of 2002, though the area is the 7th-busiest port (13.8 million short tons [12.5 million tonnes] per year) when measured on foreign exports alone.
+Together, the cities rank as the 20th-busiest port in the country by tonnage, with over 29 million short tons (26.3 million tonnes) of cargo volume in 2022.

 The census bureau's Twin Ports metropolitan statistical area, an area much larger than the Duluth metropolitan area includes all of Wisconsin's Douglas County, and Minnesota's Carlton and Saint Louis counties.
 With a 2020 census population of 291,638, the Duluth MSA ranked as the 170th largest metropolitan area in the United States.
 A tourist location that boasts many scenic natural amenities, approximately 6.7 million tourists visit The City of Duluth each year.